 Mark Hay is an experimental marine ecologist known for his work on community ecology and chemical ecology.
-He is the Teasley Professor of Environmental Biology, a Regents’ Professor, and founder and co-director of the Center for Aquatic Chemical Ecology.
+He is the Teasley Chair in Environmental Biology, a Regents Professor, and founder and co-director of the Center for Aquatic Chemical Ecology.
 Awards include: Class of 1934 Distinguished Professor Award (Georgia Tech’s highest faculty award), the Cody Award in Ocean Sciences (for outstanding scientific achievement in Oceanography, Marine Biology, and Earth Science), appointment as a Fellow of the American Association for the Advancement of Sciences and the Ecological Society of America, the Silver Metal from the International Society of Chemical Ecology (the society’s highest honor), the Lowell Thomas Award from the Explorers Club (as a Visionary of Conservation), and the Gilbert Morgan Smith Medal from the US National Academy of Sciences.
 His research has heightened our understanding of marine ecosystems, and he helped found the field of marine chemical ecology.

 His fundamental research has provided key insights on critical aspects of the conservation and restoration of coral reefs and challenged how scientists view ecological and evolutionary processes affecting the establishment and impact of invasive species.
 Hay has commonly worked with media outlets (NY Times, National Geographic, NPR, BBC, Animal Planet, etc.) to assure that his basic findings are made accessible to the general public.